22 Important Project Management Techniques and Tools

 What Are Project Management Techniques?

-Project management techniques are practical procedures used throughout the project’s lifecycle.
+Project management techniques are structured, strategic procedures used throughout the project’s lifecycle.
 They assist managers in efficiently planning, executing, and closing activities, providing direct tools for keeping work organized, on schedule, and appropriately managed from beginning to end.

 Unlike methodologies like Agile or Waterfall, techniques concentrate on specific actions within those frameworks.
 Examples include employing a work breakdown structure or holding daily stand-ups, which are tactical steps, whereas methods guide the overall project strategy.